Which Deaths Require a Medico-Legal Autopsy

 This list has the same functional logic as BNSS § 194's categories, but the application depends on the professional judgment of a forensic pathologist in an ME system, compared with the police officer's judgment in the Indian framework.
 The consequence is that ME systems tend to generate more consistent referral standards than coroner systems, which are dependent on the individual coroner's training and local practice.

-The Coroner's role in England and Wales traces to royal appointments under the Articles of Eyre of 1194, making it one of the oldest surviving legal offices in English law.
+The coroner's office in England and Wales traces to royal appointments under the Articles of Eyre of 1194.
 By the 19th century the system had become fragmented and inconsistent.
 A series of reviews culminating in the Shipman Inquiry (Dame Janet Smith, 2002-2005), which investigated how GP Harold Shipman murdered an estimated 215 patients whose deaths he then certified without referral to a coroner, drove the major reform embodied in the Coroners and Justice Act 2009 (CJA 2009).

 The CJA 2009 defines the Senior Coroner's duty to investigate as arising when the coroner has reason to suspect that the deceased died a violent or unnatural death, that the cause of death is unknown, or that the deceased died while in custody or otherwise in state detention (CJA 2009 § 1(2)).
 The trigger is suspicion, not confirmation: a coroner who has reason to suspect must investigate, not wait for proof that the death was unnatural.